Dispensary Page Types Map: What Pages Your Website Actually Needs

 If you offer delivery:

-Build a Delivery Hub page
+Build one main Delivery Hub

 If you do not offer delivery:

-Do not build delivery pages
+Do not create delivery pages

-Focus on location pages + categories
+Focus on location and shopping pages

 Do you need City delivery pages?

-Build city/service-area delivery pages only when:
+Build city or service-area pages only when:

 Otherwise:

-Keep delivery intent on the Delivery Hub
+Keep the information on the main Delivery Hub

 Do you need Brand pages?

-Build brand/collection pages when:
+Build brand or collection pages when:

-You can include unique brand context
+You can add useful brand context

 Avoid: